-The Company computes earnings per share ("EPS") following ASC Topic 260, Earnings per share.
+The Company computes net income (loss) per share, or earnings per share ("EPS"), following ASC Topic 260, Earnings per Share.
 Basic EPS is measured as the income or loss available to common stockholders divided by the weighted average common shares outstanding for the period.
 Diluted EPS presents the dilutive effect on a per-share basis from the potential conversion of convertible securities or the exercise of options and or warrants; the dilutive impacts of potentially convertible securities are calculated using the if-converted method; the potentially dilutive effect of options or warrants are computed using the treasury stock method.
 Securities that are potentially an anti-dilutive effect (i.e., those that increase income per share or decrease loss per share) are excluded from diluted EPS calculation.